 - The next day, scrape off the fat cap.
 Divide the stock into containers, leaving space for liquid to expand, and freeze.
 For convenience, freeze in 1-, 2- and/or 4-cup volumes for different recipes.

-Though I do keep a store-bought chicken broth in my pantry, or a jar of better-than-bulloin in the fridge for emergency, I absolutely LOVE homemade chicken stock!
+Though I do keep a jar of better-than-bulloin in the fridge for emergency, I absolutely LOVE homemade chicken stock!

 For killer chicken noodle soup, for example, you’ve got to use homemade chicken stock.
 And if you roasted a whole chicken, or cut up a whole chicken yourself, why waste that carcass, right?

-About every other month, I cup up 2-3 whole chickens and make a rich chicken stock with the remaining chicken carcass.
+About every other month, I cut up 2-3 whole chickens and make a rich chicken stock with the remaining chicken carcass.
 Nothing goes to waste!

 2 secrets to flavorful nutrient-rich chicken stock: